thewca/wca-regulations/wca-regulations_2012.md

 - 9o) A Combined round and a Qualification round count as one round when counting the number of rounds per event.
 - 9p) If an event has multiple rounds, then:
   - 9p1) At least 25% of competitors must be eliminated between consecutive rounds of the same event.
   - 9p2) The competitors who advance to the next round shall be determined by either a cutoff ranking or a cutoff time in the preceding elimination round.
-The cutoff must be specified before the preceding elimination round begins.
+The cutoff must be specified before the preceding elimination round starts.
   - 9p3) If a qualifying competitor withdraws from a round, he may be replaced by the best-ranked competitor below the cutoff from the preceding round.
 - 9r) Any qualification round must be held before the first round of the event.
   - 9r1) When announcing an event, the organisation team must include: